 - Be sure to praise any move toward conquering their fear.

 Do you need help with speech topics suitable for children?

 There are dozens of speech topics for kids here, ready for you to take as is or

 Or check here for more public speaking games.
 You'll find activities to adapt as well as ongoing

-For more information than my site can offer on building self confidence in a child visit consistent parenting advice You'll find a treasure trove of easily applied
+For more information than my site can offer on confidence builders for children visit consistent parenting advice.
+You'll find a treasure trove of easily applied

 ideas brought to you by a qualified expert.